 The top five best private medical insurance companies in Italy are:

-- Allianz Care: Allianz is one of the largest insurance companies in the world it offers a wide range of plans in Italy as well.
+- Allianz Care: Allianz is one of the largest insurance companies in the world, and it offers a wide range of plans in Italy as well.

 - Generali Italia: This is one of the most prominent Italian insurance companies.
 It offers customizable plans for outpatient services, specialist visits, diagnostic tests, dental care, and more.